-Dogs are man's best friends and, as such, it's only natural for them to accompany man on some of his best adventures, whether that's running an errand across town or driving all the way across the country.
+Our pets are our companions and it's only natural that we want them to accompany us on adventures, whether that's running an errand across town or driving all the way across the country.

-Though federal safety agencies don't keep data on pet-related distracted driving accidents, a survey sponsored by AAA and Kurgo Pet Products offered valuable insight into pet-related driver distraction.
+Though federal safety agencies don't keep data on pet-related distracted driving accidents, a survey sponsored by AAA and Kurgo Pet Products offered valuable insight into this unique driver distraction.

 While only 29 percent of respondents agreed their dog was a distraction in the car, a shocking 65% admitted to engaging in distractions like petting their dog, letting the dog sit in their lap, giving the dog treats or food, or playing with the dog while driving.
 Yikes!

 The fact that pets may divert your attention from the road isn't the only thing that makes driving with them potentially unsafe.
 During an accident, an unrestrained pet may inadvertently injure itself or people in the vehicle.
-When a puppy turns into a projectile, it can pack quite the punch.
 In a 50 mph crash, a 10 lb. dog can generate up to 500 lbs. of force; in a 30 mph accident, an 80 lb. dog can be as great as 2,400 lbs. of force.